karlospn/mytechramblings-site-source-code/content/posts/create-an-ecs-cluster-and-deploy-apps-using-azure-devops.md

 ![cdk-deploy](/img/cdk-deploy.png)

+I'm not going to show you the pipeline to deploy a CDK app because I already talked about it in a previous post.
 If you want to know how to build an Azure DevOps pipeline that deploys an AWS CDK app you can read my previous post: https://www.mytechramblings.com/posts/provisioning-aws-resources-using-cdk-azure-devops/

 # 3. Deploy the application

-The last step is to build the pipeline that deploys the application.
+The last pipeline is the one in charge of building and deploying the application.

 ![ecs-update](/img/ecs-update.png)

 - The "Continuous Integration" (CI) creates the docker image, uses the Build Id variable to tag it and finally  pushes the image into the AWS ECR repository.
 - The "Continous Deployment" (CD) creates a new revision of the ECS Task Definition that points to the image we have just uploaded and updates the ECS Service to use newly created Task Definition.

-To create the new revision of the ECS Task Definition we can do it by ourselves via scripting and the result will be something like this:
+The tricky point of this pipeline is when trying to create a new task definition and update the service.
+We can do it by ourselves via scripting and the result will be something like this:

 ```bash
 #!/bin/bash